webmakaka/dcos-k8s-rust-skaffold-demo/README.md

 EOF
 ```

-Note that you'll want to update `DEMO_DOMAIN` and `YOUR_USERNAME` in the above file, as with before.
-Also at the bottom where a service and a deployment for postgres have been added you'll want to change the password value `changeme` to something else.
+Note that you'll want to change the password value `changeme` to something else.

 After you've saved the changes to the file, Skaffold will start updating your deployment, add your database and expose the database interally throughout the k8s cluster.

-# Step 4 - Diesel
+# Step 3 - Diesel

-In this step we'll add [Diesel][30], an ORM for Rust which we'll use to interface with our [PostgreSQL][20] service.
+In this step we'll add [Diesel][16], an ORM for Rust which we'll use to interface with our [PostgreSQL][9] service.

 ## Database Proxy

-For convenience, we'll set up a [port forward][31] to our PostgreSQL instance running in Kubernetes so we can deploy schema updates to it remotely.
-If you take this demo further, you may want to use something like [Kubernetes init containers][51] to run migrations.
+For convenience, we'll set up a [port forward][17] to our PostgreSQL instance running in Kubernetes so we can deploy schema updates to it remotely.
+If you take this demo further, you may want to use something like [Kubernetes init containers][27] to run migrations.

 Dedicate a terminal to running the forwarder.
 Run the following: